Category: Urban Life

 I keep finding new friends outside my door.

-This appears to be a porcelain gray (Protoboarmia porcelaria), a common gray moth found all over eastern North America.
+This appears to be a porcelain gray, a common gray moth found all over eastern North America.
 Welcome!

 • Urban Life: Eastern prickly pear cactus